 Blueberry muffins are like the little black dress of the baked good world—they work in any situation.
 This blogger gives the timeless favorite a modern-day nutritional makeover, swapping white flour for the gluten-free version; oil for applesauce; and a significantly reduced sugar serving to make each muffin less than 200 calories.
 One thing she doesn’t cut back on?
 The blueberries.
 Bursting with the fibrous, potentially metabolism-boosting fruit, each bite tastes like the classic (despite being way healthier).

 Never underestimate the potential of frozen produce.
 That’s the lesson to be learned from this blogger, who takes a bag of strawberries, raspberries, and blackberries out of the freezer aisle, and bakes them into gorgeous and healthy muffins.
-With a generous pour of maple syrup lending some extra depth and sweetness to the tart fruit, these muffins are the ultimate way to get in some summery antioxidants, even in the dead of winter.
+With a generous pour of maple syrup lending some extra depth and sweetness to the tart fruit, these easy breakfast muffins are the ultimate way to get in some summery antioxidants, even in the dead of winter.

 Healthy muffins don’t have to be fat-free.
 Whether it’s the unsaturated fat from the almond butter or omega-3s from the canola oil and flaxseeds, this recipe focuses on getting the most beneficial types of fats into these goodies.
 But if their heart-healthy benefits don’t win you over, consider the heap of sweet potato whipped into the batter, which gives the baked results a texture that the bloggers describe as “bread pudding-like.”
 Need we say more?